pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>The term <i>standard structure namespaces</i> refers to either of the two namespaces defined above.</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="8">NOTE 2 Namespaces are designed to provide greater interchange of PDFs including logical structure, providing a means to identify the custom namespace for each element, if appropriate.
+<ins onMouseEnter="mouseEnter(this)" data-issue="8" data-iso="approved">NOTE 2 Namespaces are designed to provide greater interchange of PDFs including logical structure, providing a means to identify the custom namespace for each element, if appropriate.
 However, structure elements types in undefined namespaces continue to be permitted. </ins>
 </p>